Talking about the features, Sticky Password Premium checks almost all the boxes for a password manager.

 Do I recommend Sticky Password Premium?

 Yes, I definitely recommend Sticky Password Premium to everyone from individuals to company owners.
+It’s an easy-to-use password manager and password generator that will help store saved passwords, and protect your online accounts.

 The interface is sleek, the security is tight, and you can always carry the entire vault with you regardless of your location using a small USB drive.